 For example, Sketch uses CSS logic right from the start, which makes transitioning into development that much easier.
 The Automatic Slicing feature and one-click exports also enable creating assets in the format of your choice.
 Every new object is automatically affixed to a new layer, opening up creative combinations, easy navigation, and more convenience for developers.

-Sketch is one of the key tools of the brand new CareerFoundry UI Design Course.
+Sketch is one of the key tools of the brand new CareerFoundry UI Design Program.

 PhotoLine is the underdog on this list, not nearly as well-known as the others.
 But this comparatively cheaper app (€59) still offers the same features like photo manipulation, nondestructive layers, vector editing, and desktop publishing, plus a few exclusive bonuses, like multi-layered EXR importing and exporting.
 Those that have used it continually praise it, earning it a reputation as “one of the web’s best kept secrets.”